MarcosLaffitte/GranMapache/README.md

 ## ToDo / Working / Done

+- WORKING: making functions for extensions of good partial maps over balanced and unbalanced reactions.

 There are 5 possible applications with variants of VF2 and MCS's.
 By increasing order of complexity these are:

 - working: updating (1) Extender A - already done, just updating it - for balanced reactions and extender paper with Long - variant: anchored isomorphism of the "remainder" graphs